Nembu/Nembu.github.io/README.md

 # Nembu.github.io

 This is just a test for my lackluster skills.
-I'll improve it every day I can, just keeping to a schedule and adding to it.
-I've never used Github much so this will also be a way for me to learn.

-P.S This website has turned into a tinii frogii blogii (a frog blog with frog pictures galore, except for the fact that I've deceived you and they're actually mostly toads.
+////////////The Frog Blog will be covered by something else for the time being/////////////////// P.S This website has turned into a frog blog with frog pictures galore, except for the fact that I've deceived you and they're actually mostly toads.
 You can find a hidden link to a "Load a Toad" website near the top of the webpage, or just look really carefully at the screen for a light gray link against the near-white background).
 P.P.S I keep forgetting to update the code here since I work in brackets (and APs are killing me).